Creativity and Innovation District

 Anchoring the initial development of the district is a 225,000 gross-square-foot residential building.
 It will be located next to the Graduate Life Center at Donaldson Brown between Kent and Otey streets.

 The CID residence hall will offer housing for approximately 600 students and a wide variety of academic, social, research, and collaboration spaces.
-The residence hall is intended for students enmeshed in the CID (at the intersection of design, technology, and the visual and preforming arts) and designed around two living-learning communities (LLCs) for the arts and entrepreneurship — while also weaving in housing for varsity student-athletes.
+The residence hall is intended for students enmeshed in the CID and designed around three living-learning communities (LLCs) for the arts and entrepreneurship — while also weaving in housing for varsity student-athletes.